Work with P3 children and parents in North Edinburgh, and nurseries in Musselburgh, for Edinburgh International Book Festival:

 I have been working as the Community Writer in Residence for The Edinburgh International Book Festival’s Citizen Project since 2018.
 In year four of this project I will be working with communities in Tollcross, Musselburgh and North Edinburgh.

-Between 2012 and 2016 I was an Associate Lecturer in Creative Writing at the University of the West of Scotland.
+Between 2012 and 2014 I was an Associate Lecturer in Creative Writing at the University of the West of Scotland.
 I was a visiting lecturer on a number of occasions between 2014 and 2016.

 See below for examples of previous work I have done with communities: